mathiasjespers/softwaresec_backend/README.md

 # softwaresec_backend
 Software Security webapp api with Flask

-Deze api wordt gehost via heroku op https://clickinggame-api.herokuapp.com/
+This api is hosted via heroku on https://clickinggame-api.herokuapp.com/

 ### How to use:
   1.  `git clone`